 Where to Stop the Blue

-When painting the sky near trees you must remember that some sky is usually visible between branches and leaves.
-With this in mind, some artists paint blue all the way down to the horizon, right over any trees.
+When painting the sky near trees, you must remember that some sky is usually visible between branches and leaves.
+With this in mind, some artists paint blue all the way down to the horizon, right over any trees, because watercolor is transparent.
 Other artists will stop the blue at the tree line and insert a little blue sky here or there into the tree for a peek-a-boo sky effect.
 Either method works as long as you are using a light value of blue over the trees.

-Remember that green is made with blue and yellow, so blue of the sky will make the tree-green a little bluer, if you have painted the sky under the trees.
+Remember that green is made with blue and yellow, so the blue of the sky will make the tree-green a little bluer if you have painted the sky under the trees.
 This is usually not a bad thing.
 The final call will be yours, of course.
-Watercolors are transparent and only some of the blue will be apparent in the trees.
+Watercolors are transparent, and only some of the blue will be apparent in the trees.

-If you wish to make the trees fall colors, you will NOT want to paint the blue sky over them first.
-The yellow and orange over the blue will be a grey-greenish… not fall colors.
+If you wish to make the trees fall colors, you will not want to paint the blue sky over the entire paper first.
+The yellow and orange over the blue will be grey-greenish, not fall colors.